Reeder and the Keyboard

 But in a desktop app, you see multiple levels at once.
 The subscriptions, the item list, and individual item are all in the same window at the same time.
 Those levels of hierarchy must not only look properly related they must also act properly related in use and experience for the user.

 Update: Dean Mayers points out that Reeder’s keyboard shortcuts are the same as those used by Google Reader itself on the gReader website.
 I, for one, never use Google Reader’s website because I can’t stand it, but I do see the logic in Reeder mimicking Google’s shortcuts.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.